Best Vitamins for Kids

 We purchased 8 top multivitamins for kids in this review.
-We focused on quality, taste, and finding options for a variety of special needs from gluten and peanut-free options, to a vegan choice, and more.
+We focused on quality, taste, and finding options for various special needs, from gluten and peanut-free options to a vegan choice and more.

-Taste is where it counts when it comes to children's vitamins.
-It doesn't matter how high the quality or pure the ingredients, if your child won't eat it the rest is moot.
-We tested each product in this review with real kids, some who will eat just about anything and others who refuse to eat most things.
-For the most part, testers agreed unanimously on which options were tasty and which were terrible, with at least one vitamin being described as "poop" and "disgusting."
+Taste is what matters when considering children's vitamins.
+It doesn't matter how high the quality or pure the ingredients if your child refuses to eat it; the rest is moot.
+We tested each option in this review with real kids, some who will eat just about anything and others who refuse to eat almost everything.
+For the most part, testers agreed unanimously on which selections were tasty and which were terrible, with at least one vitamin being described as "poop" and "disgusting."

-In our tests, kids preferred the taste of the MAV Nutrition, L'il Critters, and Mary Ruth's over the competition.
-They each remarked that these vitamins tasted so good they'd eat the entire bottle and the Mary Ruth's were given the highest seal of approval with a "they taste like candy!" description.
+In our tests, kids preferred the taste of the MAV Nutrition, L'il Critters, and Mary Ruth's over the competitors.
+They each remarked that these vitamins tasted so good they'd eat the entire bottle, and the Mary Ruth's were given the highest seal of approval with a "they taste like candy!" description.
 This reminds us, you might need to keep vitamins out of the reach of children if they taste too good, or have a discussion with older kids on why you can't eat them like candy.

-Quality is a somewhat subjective metric as we did not test the content or ingredients or even the vitamin level claims of these products.
-We based our measure of quality on how the vitamins presented in the bottle we purchased.
-We looked for things like consistency between the vitamins themselves in shape and size, texture, how well-formed they were, if they clumped making it challenging to dispense, and if they smelled "off."
+Quality might be viewed as a subjective metric as we did not test the content or ingredients or even the vitamin level claims of the products in our review.
+We based our assessment of quality on how the vitamins presented in the bottle we purchased.
+We looked for things like consistency between the vitamins themselves in shape and size, texture, how well-formed they were, if they clumped, making it challenging to dispense, and if they smelled "off."

-The Zarbee vitamins were all somewhat different in shape and we wonder if this isn't due to the crumbling nature or the texture or the granulated coating, but either way, it seems like a poor design or poor quality.
-They also had a tendency to clump together making dispensing a challenge.
-The My Kind vitamins struggled to be the same size and shape and once again the crumbly texture could be to blame.
+The Zarbee vitamins were all somewhat different in shape, and we wonder if this isn't due to the crumbling nature, the texture, or the granulated coating, but either way, it seems like a poor design or poor quality.
+They also tended to clump together, making dispensing a challenge.
+The My Kind vitamins struggled to be the same size and shape, and once again, the crumbly texture could be to blame.
 It makes us wonder how consistent the vitamin doses are if the vitamins themselves vary in size.
-The L'il Critters, while all the same size and shape, had a tendency to stick and clump together as they are sort of moist to the touch.
-This clumping can become more of an issue as the bottle ages and the gummies start to dry in a clump formation.
-For some, it felt like peeling away individual bears from a hoard of bears to get them to separate.
-It is hard to say if this is quality or design, but it makes dispensing the vitamins frustrating, and not every bottle had the same issues.
-However, given the low price and taste test thumbs up, this might be worth messing with for the L'il Critter brand.
+The L'il Critters, while all the same size and shape, tended to stick and clump together as they are sort of moist to the touch.
+This clumping can become more of an issue as the bottle ages and the gummies start to dry and get sticky in a clump.
+For some, it felt like peeling away individual bears from a hoard of bears to set them free.
+It is hard to say if this is a quality issue or design choice, but it makes dispensing the vitamins challenging, and not every bottle had the same issues.
+However, given the low price and taste test thumbs up, it might be worth messing with for the L'il Critter brand.

-Alternatively, the MAV vitamins were all identical, firm little bears that were easy to dispense and consistent throughout the bottle.
+Alternatively, the MAV vitamins were identical, firm little bears that were easy to dispense and consistent throughout the bottle.
 They are dry and feel sort of hard with no clumping or sticking to the bottom.
 The Mary Ruth's were also impressive for size, shape, color, and smell consistency.
-Both SmartyPants options appear to be consistent as well.
+Both SmartyPants options were consistent in our tests as well.

-Finding a great tasting vitamin to supplement your child's nutritional needs doesn't have to be a challenge.
-Whether your little one will eat anything or has the discerning palate rivaling that of a wine connoisseur, we think there is an option for everyone in this lineup of impressive supplements.
+Selecting a great-tasting vitamin to support your child's nutritional needs doesn't have to be a struggle.
+Whether your little one will eat anything or has the discerning palate rivaling that of a wine connoisseur, we think there is a vitamin for everyone in this lineup of impressive supplement options.

 — Wendy Schmitz